What makes Jared Diamond possible? Discussant commentary for the panel “Margaret Mead and Jared Diamond: Past Publics, Current Engagements.”

 Anthropology’s Moral Optimism: Four Field Manifesto & alternative visions of humanity.
 Capitalism is not the most beautiful or respectful of shared planet.

-Anthropology can change the world.
-Anthropology 101 is a great place to start with the big themes of Human Nature, Race, & Evolution.
+This post on Anthropology 101 in 2011 was a call to action for introductory courses to address the big themes of Human Nature, Race, & Evolution.